 Detailed post

-The Canadian government requires all non-essential travelers entering Canada to take a COVID-19 test on arrival, either at the airport or at the land border (some land border crossings are apparently not set up for this and provide a self-administered test kit instead).
+The Canadian government requires all non-essential travelers entering Canada to take a COVID-19 test on arrival, either at the airport or at the land border.
 This test is free.

 Concrete impact for Canadian travelers